simmsb/inkview-rs/README.md

 [Zig](https://ziglang.org/learn/getting-started/#installing-zig) must be installed.

-To run the justfile, install the [just](https://github.com/casey/just) command runner.
+To run recipes from the justfile, install the [just](https://github.com/casey/just) command runner.

 Available recipes can be listed with: